ocrosby/notes/kubernetes/README.md

 * Exposing applications to the outside world

+The cluster is made up of one or more control plane nodes and a bunch of workers.

+The control plane is the brains of the cluster.
+The workers is where we run our user or business apps.

+We take the app code and containerize it.
+We take that and wrap it in a Pod.
+We then wrap that pod in a deployment.

+We define all of this in a Kubernetes YAML file.

+We give the file to Kubernetes and it makes it all happen.

+### Control Plane Nodes

+H/A means high availability.
+It means that if one of the control plane nodes goes down, the other one can take over.

+The control plane is responsible for making sure that the desired state of the cluster matches the actual state.

+Select an odd number and stick them in different failure domains that are connected by fast reliable networks.

+For the most part 3 control plane nodes is the magic number.
+If you are super serious about it, you can go to 5.
+Any more than that is overkill.

+Services that make up the control plane

+* kube-apiserver

+The kube-apiserver is the front end for the Kubernetes control plane.
+It is designed to scale horizontally.
+When we send a command to the control plane, it goes through the kube-apiserver.
+When we get a response back, it comes back through the kube-apiserver.

+Other control plane services all talk to each other via the kube-apiserver.

+- exposes the API (REST)
+- Consumes JSON/YAML

+* Cluster store
+- Persists cluster state & config
+- Based on etcd
+- Distributed across all control plane nodes
+- Super critical to cluster operations
+- Performance is critical

+* kube-controller-manager
+- Controller of controllers

+Node controller
+Deployment controller
+Endpoints controller

+* kube-scheduler
+- Watches API Server for work
+- Assigns tasks to worker nodes

+Affinity/Anti-affinity
+Constraints
+Taints
+Resources

+Note: In managed Kubenretes in the cloud the contorl plane nodes are managed for you.

 ### Worker Nodes

 Worker nodes are the machines that run the applications.
 They are responsible for

+Simpler than control plane nodes

+- kubelet
+- kube-proxy
+- Container runtime

+The kubelet is the main kubernetes agent that runs on every node You can start with a windows or a linux node installing the kubnlet registeres the node with the cluster Work on a kubernetes cluster is done in pods
+A pod is one or more containers packaged together in a single unit of deployment It needs a container runtime. the container runtime is the software that is responsible for running containers on most modern clusters, they are using containerd Lookup gVisor and kata containers container runtimes take care of the low level start and stop containers

+The kube-proxy is a network proxy that runs on each node in the cluster Pod IP addresses if you are running multiple pods they are all using the same POD IP address

 ### Pods